Mile High Spark – August 2019 – Volume 10, Issue 2

 Hello everyone.
 My name is Ernest Worthman.
 I would like to take a moment and introduce myself as the new Editor for the Mile High Spark.

 As I take the helm of this publication, I would like to tip my hat to Ian MacMillian, our last Section Chair and previous editor for all his time, effort and hard work.
 It takes a lot of commitment to be a section chair AND publish a newsletter, AND run GreenTech and all the other behind-the-scenes work he has been responsible for.
-Thanks, Ian, I hope I can do half the job you did!
+Thanks, Ian, I hope I can do half the job you did on this newsletter.

 Next I would like to welcome Our new Section Chair, Jason Rupe.
 I have had the chance to get to know him a bit over the last couple of months and I know he will make an excellent Section Chair.